RandomInternetPreson/Lucid_Autonomy/README.md

 # Lucid_Autonomy (an experiment in progress, not all features are documented)

 #### Changes:
-- Added more features to handle pdf OCR and image characterization analysis dynmcially - A research assistant set of features
+- Added more features to handle pdf OCR and image characterization analysis dynamically - A research assistant set of features
 - Marker and GOT-OCR models are now integrated https://github.com/VikParuchuri/marker & https://github.com/Ucas-HaoranWei/GOT-OCR2.0/
-- Fixed screen assigment bug
+- Fixed screen assignment bug

 The Extension still lets and AI take the wheel, but it does a lot more now.